dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 [info]: Greeting to Mike recorded in the database!
 ```

 Notice how DBOS automatically resumes your workflow from where it left off.
-It doesn't re-send the greeting email, but does record the previously-sent greeting in the database.
+It does not sign the guestbook twice but records the outstanding greeting in the database.
 This reliability is a core feature of DBOS: workflows always run to completion and each of their operations executes exactly once.
 To learn more about workflows, check out our [tutorial](../tutorials/workflow-tutorial.md) and [explainer](../explanations/how-workflows-work.md).

+Note that we start the workflow asynchronously using `startWorkflow` in the `GreetingWorkflow` invocation.
+This returns the response to the caller before the workflow has a chance to finish.
+The caller can then check on workflow completion after the fact, by calling `/greetings` for example.
+This behavior is preferred when the caller expects a fast response, such as with a [payment webhook](https://www.dbos.dev/blog/open-source-typescript-stripe-processing).
+You can change this switching `startWorkflow` to `invokeWorkflow`.
+You can then edit `GreetingWorkflow` to return a value that `Greeting` passes back to the client.

 The code for this guide is available on [GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/greeting-emails).